 You may not even see a menu unless you ask for one.
 There will be coffee, as you’re no doubt shocked to learn.
 But coffee is not coffee.
 You might try a Wiener Melange or a Franziskaner.
 An Einspanner.
 A kleiner Brauner.
 Perhaps a Verlängerter.
 A glossary might be handy.

 Your coffee arrives on a serving tray, the porcelain cup perhaps carrying the mark of the house.
-And with it – always – a glass of water.
+And with it – pretty much always – a glass of water.

 Nobody really knows where the water tradition came from, though there are various theories.
 You always have water with your coffee now because, well, you always have water with your coffee.